-The real estate program reviews on the blog, like this one, are a bit outdated.
+The real estate program reviews on the blog, like this one, are outdated.
 Programs continue to evolve and improve so static reviews should be taken with a grain of salt.
 I recommend you reach out to current students and alums to get the latest insights into the program.
 I also recommend that you check out my post on the true value of a graduate real estate program.

 The origin of this blog stems from the frustration I experienced when researching the various masters in real estate programs.
 That process opened my eyes to lack of good information available for young real estate professionals.
 Many of of my first posts were dedicated to reviewing each respective program.
 Now however, many of those posts are over 3 years old such as the Columbia MSRED review.